WenjianGan/LRFR/README.md

-This is official implement for LRP
+This is official implement for LRFP